Sebastien Ibeagha: AC Horsens

 After college, Ibeagha forgoed a homegrown contract with the Houston Dynamo and instead signed with Danish side AC Horsens.
 He made his AC Horsens debut on March 15, 2014, in a 5–0 victory over Vejle Boldklub in the Danish Cup.
 Ibeagha would make his league debut for AC Horsens on March 23 in a 0–0 draw with Vejle Boldklub.
 He started 17 out of a possible 18 games for AC Horsens in his first season with the club.

 Ibeagha made 2 appearances with AC Horsens in the 2014–15 season before being sent on loan to FC Fredericia.
 He made his Fredercia debut on August 10, 2014, in a 2–0 defeat to Akademisk Boldklub.
-On October 5, Fredericia played Ibeagha's parrent club AC Horsens to a 3–3 draw, with Ibeagha scoring an own-goal.
+On October 5, Fredericia played Ibeagha's parent club AC Horsens to a 3–3 draw, with Ibeagha scoring an own-goal.
 Ibeagha scored his first goal on October 26 in a 3–1 defeat to Vejle Boldklub.

 Ibeagha returned to AC Horsens for the second half of the 2014–15 season, but he didn't feature with the team.
 He was loaned to Icelandic club Fram Reykjavik for Fram's 2015 season.
 He made his debut for Fram on May 23, 2015, in a 0–1 loss to Knattspyrnufélag Fjarðabyggðar.
 Ibeagha scored his first goal for Fram on August 22 in a 2–2 draw with Throttur Reykjavik.